Skip to Content

 Breakfast & Picnic Provisions

-Most of Olympic’s lodges are on the park periphery.
-There isn’t a lodge with a restaurant (or restaurants) inside the park.
-If you’re planning to head into the park for the whole day you probably want to get provisions for a picnic lunch you can carry with you.
+Most of Olympic’s lodges are on the park’s periphery.
+There isn’t a restaurant inside the park.
+If you’re planning to head into the park for the whole day, get provisions for a picnic lunch you can carry with you.

-When were there the jelly doughnuts were the family favorite because they had plenty of jam inside them; I hate doughnuts that skimp on the jam.
-Based on this I’d bet their custard and cream-filled doughnuts are good, too.
+The doughnuts at Sasquatch Bakery have gotten a lot more creative and elaborate since we were there.
+Its jelly doughnuts were the family favorite because they had plenty of jam inside them.
+Based on this, I’d bet their custard and cream-filled doughnuts are good, too.

 Dinner Options For Families

 We had a good dinner at family-friendly Kokopelli, a place that fuses Pacific-Northwest ingredients with southwest flavors.
-I had a southwest-style pasta with black beans, corn salsa, green chiles and queso fresco and a salad with prickly pear dressing, a new mix of flavors for me and I liked it.
+I had a southwest-style pasta with black beans, corn salsa, green chilies and queso fresco and a salad with prickly pear dressing, a new mix of flavors for me, and I liked it.

 Rich had Dungeness crab cakes and smoked salmon chowder.
 Tween traveler has house-made mac & cheese off of the kids’ menu.